kentSarmiento/link-for-later-service/README.md

 ## Features

-- User login/registration for personal library
+- User registration/login for personal library
-- Saving of links
+- Saving of links to library
-- Analysis of saved links (to add information such as label, category, description, estimated time)
+- Analysis of saved links in library (to add information such as label, category, description, estimated time)

 ## Deployments